marcusrossel/live-lightshow/README.md

 ## Installation
 To install the _Live Lightshow_ you first need to download and unzip the [newest release](???).
 To install the program, navigate to the unzipped folder in a terminal and run `Installation/install.sh`.

 The installer might ask you for your password along the way.
-If you would like to know why you need to provide it, check [Why my password?](???) for details.
+If you would like to know why you need to provide it, check [Why my password?](https://github.com/marcusrossel/live-lightshow/blob/master/Documentation/User/Why%20My%20Password%3F.md) for details.

 After completing the installation process, the _Live Lightshow_ will be accessible using the `lightshow` command.

 ## Using _Live Lightshow_

 _Live Lightshow_ requires you to know a couple of simple concepts to get the most out of this utility.
-To learn about how to use _Live Lightshow_, check out the following guides:
+To learn about how to use and/or develop for it, check out the following guides:

 * [Getting Started](https://github.com/marcusrossel/live-lightshow/blob/master/Documentation/User/Getting%20Started.md)
 * [Creating Presets](???)